stt-datacore/website/static/crew/sisko_tos_crew.md

 published: true
 ---

 This anachronistic Sisko’s primary flip-flops from base to voyages, but neither is particularly effective.
-Between a gross voyage power/skill set combo and having no base better than third among Sisko variants, 1701’s best chance at relevance is either an unprecedented third re-run of his event feature or something like a Bajoran mega.
-His spot in the Inspiring collection should be out of reach for all those except the unluckiest.
+Between a gross voyage power/skill set combo and having no base better than fourth among Sisko variants, 1701’s best chance at relevance will likely come at the helm of a requisition shuttle.
+He'll at least have the opportunity for those, between Sisko's healthy event clip and a handful of juicy traits.
+His spot in the Inspiring collection is paper value and should never come into play barring a massive collection expansion in the future.